 Advanced full symphony orchestra led by Kayson Brown.
-The Philharmonic hit the top of the Billboard Charts and was featured on PBS with The Piano Guys, recorded for SONY Masterworks with Lexi Walker, and has been viewed over 100 million times on YouTube!
-This youth ensemble recently released its fourth commercial album which reached No. 7 on the Billboard Classical Charts.
-Named “Best Orchestra” by Best of State Utah for ten consecutive years, these accomplished young musicians come from more than 30 schools across the state of Utah to participate in the after-school Lyceum Orchestras Program at American Heritage School in American Fork, Utah.
+The Philharmonic hit the top of the Billboard Charts three times, was featured on PBS with The Piano Guys, recorded for SONY Masterworks, and has been viewed over 125 million times on YouTube!
+This youth ensemble recently released its fifth commercial album which reached No. 2 on the Billboard Classical Charts.
+Named “Best Orchestra” by Best of State Utah each year since 2008, these accomplished young musicians come from more than 30 schools across the state of Utah to participate in the after-school Lyceum Orchestras Program at American Heritage School in American Fork, Utah.
 Students are expected to be fluent across the full range of their instrument, perform music at an advanced, collegiate level and show musicality including in advanced repertoire.
 Instrumentation includes strings, winds, brass, and percussion.
 Students must be in 9th-12th grade.

 Concert Orchestra – Wed.
 3:45 – 5:45 p.m.

 Full symphony orchestra led by director Shane Mickelsen.
 Performs full-symphonic music from the classical repertory as well as sacred and patriotic music.
 Regularly performs with well-known guest artists.
 Concert Orchestra students should read music including all clefs and transpositions common to their instrument, able to shift or play across the full range of their instrument.
 Instrumentation includes strings, winds, brass, and percussion.
 Students must be 8-12th grade.

 Symphonic Strings – Wed.
 3:45 – 5:45 p.m.